-The Lombards themselves maintained that they originated in Scandinavia, but Greek and Roman writers placed them on the Lower Elbe, at least from the age of Augustus.
-They seem to have occupied this territory for a couple of centuries, but our sources are very few.
-Parts of the tribe could have made war-like expeditions to other parts of Europe, and we have strong indications that a troop of Lombards crossed the Danube some time in the 160s, and returned.
-In the late 480s they settled in what was known as Rugiland (Lower Austria) and continued their expansion east and south during the 6th century.
-They defeated the Eruli and occupied most of Pannonia.
+The Lombards themselves maintained that they originated in Scandinavia,53 but Greek and Roman writers placed them on the Lower Elbe, at least from the age of Augustus.
+They seem to have occupied this territory for a couple of centuries, but our sources are very few.54 Parts of the tribe could have made warlike expeditions to other parts of Europe, and we have strong indications that a troop of Lombards crossed the Danube some time in the 160s, and returned.55 In the late 480s they settled in what was known as Rugiland (Lower Austria) and continued their expansion east and south during the 6th century.
+They defeated the Eruli and occupied most of Pannonia.56 on tributes and booty.

-In Pannonia the Lombards seem to have been a mounted warrior-tribe, living on tributes and booty.
 Their social units seem to have been groups of roughly 100 individuals, probably but not necessarily based on kin ties.
-Several Lombard cemeteries have enabled archaeologists to speculate on social stratification: approximately 4 percent of the Lombards belonged to the aristocratic nobility (kings and warlords), 43 percent were free men (warriors), 20 percent free men of a somewhat lower status (young men and women, poorer strata of the population), 19 percent were probably semi-free ("aldii") and 14 percent seem to have been slaves.
-The settlements were - still according to finds in cemeteries - permanent, but they did not last long.
-The Lombards were not nomads, but they moved from one settlement to another, so that each cemetery usually only covers one generation.
+Several Lombard cemeteries have enabled archaeologists to speculate on social stratification: approximately 4 percent of the Lombards belonged to the aristocratic nobility (kings and warlords), 43 percent were free men (warriors), 20 percent free men of a somewhat lower status (young men and women, poorer strata of the population), 19 percent were probably semi-free ("aldii") and 14 percent seem to have been slaves.57 The settlements were - still according to finds in cemeteries - permanent, but they did not last long.
+The Lombards were not nomads, but they moved from one settlement to another, so that each cemetery usually only covers one generation.58